guomulian/anneal/README.md

     return output[0]
 ```
 ##### `debug_method(self)`
-This is run at the start of every step when the `anneal` method is set with `debug=True`.
+This is run at the start of every step when `debug=True`.

 ###### Example
 ```python